 Where residents require assistance to attend social activities we endeavour to provide this, although we are not able to in all cases.

-We also offer short-term residential Social care for veterans at our Brighton Centre.
+We also offer short-term residential social care for veterans at our Brighton Centre.
 This is often an opportunity to meet other people in similar situations, to share experiences and to enjoy the activities offered at the centre.
-It can also provide long-term carers a break.
+It can also provide long-term carers with a break.

 Find out more

 Blind Veterans UK has centres in England and Wales with recreation, training and rehabilitation services